Menu Search

 Protecting shared infrastructure

 WorldCat is a remarkable achievement in global collaboration that we all have a responsibility to protect.
-For more than 50 years, OCLC metadata experts, libraries, and many others have contributed, enhanced, improved, and shared bibliographic data to connect cultural and scholarly resources in libraries worldwide.
+For nearly 60 years, OCLC metadata experts, libraries, and many others have contributed, enhanced, improved, and shared bibliographic data to connect cultural and scholarly resources in libraries worldwide.
 WorldCat also represents a significant and ongoing investment by OCLC and the community.

 OCLC provides servers and computing power to store billions of records, along with the technology to search those records and display results to users worldwide in milliseconds.
 There’s also investment in infrastructure—such as security monitoring and disaster recovery—to ensure that WorldCat is accessible now and in the future.
 But OCLC provides more than IT support.
 Expert contributors work with data science models and even artificial intelligence tools to increase quality at scale—with tangible benefits to libraries.
-Just this year, more than 100 million holdings records were enhanced.
+In just the last year, more than 518 million holdings records were enhanced, with more than 14 million records enhanced through data science and artificial intelligence.
 The result?
 Better discoverability and faster fulfillment times through interlibrary loan.

-MetaDoor relies on WorldCat records to be a viable, usable data set, leading to a weakened WorldCat, less competition, and increased prices.
+BTCat relies on WorldCat records to be a viable, usable data set.
+But Baker & Taylor’s actions will lead to a weakened WorldCat, less competition, and increased prices.
 Damage to WorldCat diminishes everything we’ve worked cooperatively to build, including improved cataloging, resource sharing, discovery, collection and library management, and other services that thousands of libraries and their users rely on every day.

 Innovation for all libraries

 WorldCat isn’t just a place for individual libraries to write and store MARC records.
 Ongoing collaboration is what makes it powerful.
 More than 90 percent of the time, a cataloging record is the result of OCLC, publishers, and libraries coming together to add their unique metadata expertise.
-In fact, OCLC has spent approximately $68 million during the past two years and $162 million during the past five years developing and enhancing the library bibliographic records and associated metadata.
+In fact, OCLC has spent approximately $5 million during the past two years and $170 million during the past seven years developing and enhancing library bibliographic records and associated metadata.
+Thanks to advances in data science and artificial intelligence, OCLC found and resolved more than 5.4M duplicate records in WorldCat in just the last 12 months.

-Data experts from around the globe work together every single day to create richer descriptions in records, which improves the discoverability for researchers and other library users.
+Working with data experts from around the globe, every single day we together create richer descriptions in records, which improves the discoverability for researchers and other library users.
 This doesn’t happen anywhere else in the same way.
 And all libraries benefit from this collaborative work.

 90+%